 - (a) Integrating pitched roofs into the overall design to provide residential character.
-These should strengthen neighbourhood identity, be compatible with adjacent housing and avoid a "tacked-on" look. - (b) Emphasizing entrances and expressing dwelling unit identity by incorporating secondary roofs. - (c) Clustering and screening any mechanical equipment and venting.
+They should strengthen neighbourhood identity, be compatible with adjacent housing and avoid a "tacked-on" look. - (b) Emphasizing entrances and expressing dwelling unit identity by incorporating secondary roofs. - (c) Creating an attractive roofscape when adjacent to and lower than the ALRT including clustering and screening any mechanical equipment and venting. - (d) Stepping the upper storeys of any high-rise tower to avoid an extruded look and integrating the mechanical room and elevator tower into the roof treatment to create a cohesive image.